-The “Global and China Animation Industry Report, 2019-2025″ report has been added to ResearchAndMarkets.com’s offering.To get more animation companies, you can visit shine news official website.
+The “Global and China Animation Industry Report, 2019-2025″ report has been added to ResearchAndMarkets.com’s offering.To get more news about animation companies, you can visit shine news official website.

 Up to date, the global animation market is still firmly dominated by the United States and Japan, followed by South Korea that springs up.
 The global animation output value approximates USD250 billion, and records as much as USD500 billion or so if peripheral products are taken into account.

 The Japanese animation market was worth over JPY2 trillion for the first time in 2017, thanks to the foreign animation boom and business diversification.
 South Korea’s animation sales in 2017 was estimated to be KRW1 trillion (about RMB6 billion), of which KRW724 billion (about RMB4.3 billion) might come from online animation whose market size is expected to report KRW1 trillion by 2020.